Qiskit/qiskit-serverless/docs/guides/08_multi_cloud_deployment.rst

 Helm: to use your own cluster locally or in the cloud
 =======================================================

-Until now you deployed locally with a default configuration and minimum customization ``Quantum Serverless``.
+Until now you deployed ``Quantum Serverless`` locally with a default configuration and minimum customization.
 With **Helm** you are going to be able to deploy this project with a **production** ready configuration and fully customizable on a local or cloud **k8s cluster**.

 In this step your only requirement is to have a *k8s cluster* available.
 You have a tons of options for it:

 * Docker desktop offers you a simple one.
-You just need to go to the Docker desktop settings > Kubernetes section and click in the option that says: "Enable Kubernetes".
+You just need to go to the "Docker desktop settings" > "Kubernetes section" and click in the option that says: "Enable Kubernetes".
 * Create a cluster in a third party cloud service.
 Some examples from where you can take inspiration are:
     * `IBM Cloud cluster <https://cloud.ibm.com/docs/containers?topic=containers-clusters&interface=ui>`_
     * `Amazon EKS cluster <https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html>`_